Sunday, January 7 – Thursday, January 11, 2024

 We accept applications on a rolling basis until the class is full.
 To increase your chances of acceptance, it is best to apply for two workshops simultaneously.
 Separate applications are required for each workshop, and you will be asked to indicate a first and second choice.
 Early applicants will generally receive an answer within four to six weeks.
 A waitlist will be established for each workshop once it is full.
 Please note: While we often see some movement on the waitlists in the late fall, you will likely not receive updates unless there is a change in your status.

-Most students will arrive the day before workshops begin to pick up their workshop packets and meet staff during an afternoon registration period.
+Most students will arrive the day before workshops begin to pick up their workshop packets during an optional late afternoon registration period (location TBD).
 In-class sessions begin on Monday morning, January 8, 2024.
-All workshops will run for three hours from Monday – Thursday, generally from 9 am – 12 pm.
+All workshops will run for three hours from Monday to Thursday, 9 am – 12 pm.
 Classroom locations are all in old town and will be allocated in late fall.
-On the Monday evening after the first workshop, there is a Welcome Dinner for all students and faculty.
+On Monday evening after the first day of classes, there is a Welcome Dinner for all students and faculty at the Hemingway House.

-Note that the Workshop Program is separate and distinct from the Seminar .
-In 2024 the two programs will run consecutively, which means that workshop students can easily attend both programs in full, if they wish.
-Alternately, to cap off the workshop week students may purchase a separate ticket for the Seminar Keynote, at a reduced rate.
+Note that the Workshop Program is separate and distinct from the Seminar.
+In 2024 the two programs will run consecutively, which means that workshop students can attend both programs in full, if they wish.
+Alternately, to cap off the workshop week, registered students may purchase a separate ticket for the Seminar Keynote & Gala Reception, at a reduced rate (more information upon registration).

 - Workshops begin with registration on Sunday afternoon, January 7.